pmo-benchmark/pmo-benchmark.github.io/index.md

 ## Software

-Please follow us on [GitHub](https://github.com/wenhao-gao/mol-opt).
+Please follow us on [GitHub](https://github.com/wenhao-gao/mol-opt), which supports 3 line of code to run more than 10 molecule optimization methods.